100 Notable alumni of

 -

-Jorge Mario Pedro Vargas Llosa, 1st Marquess of Vargas Llosa, more commonly known as Mario Vargas Llosa, is a Peruvian novelist, journalist, essayist and former politician, who also holds Spanish citizenship.
-Vargas Llosa is one of Latin America's most significant novelists and essayists, and one of the leading writers of his generation.
-Some critics consider him to have had a larger international impact and worldwide audience than any other writer of the Latin American Boom.
-In 2010 he won the Nobel Prize in Literature, "for his cartography of structures of power and his trenchant images of the individual's resistance, revolt, and defeat."
-He also won the 1967 Rómulo Gallegos Prize, the 1986 Prince of Asturias Award, the 1994 Miguel de Cervantes Prize, the 1995 Jerusalem Prize, the 2012 Carlos Fuentes International Prize, and the 2018 Pablo Neruda Order of Artistic and Cultural Merit.
-In 2021, he was elected to the Académie française.
+Jorge Mario Pedro Vargas Llosa, 1st Marquess of Vargas Llosa was a Peruvian novelist, journalist, essayist and politician.
+Vargas Llosa was one of the most significant Latin American novelists and essayists and one of the leading writers of his generation.
+Some critics consider him to have had a more substantial international impact and worldwide audience than any other writer of the Latin American Boom.
+In 2010, he won the Nobel Prize in Literature for "his cartography of structures of power and his trenchant images of the individual's resistance, revolt, and defeat".

 -